borisPMC/Household_Robot/README.md

 ## About this repository
 The deployment scripts includes main.py and all scripts in _modules_ folder.
 After setting up everything (hardware, SDKs), run _main.py_ directly.

-The _legacy_codes_ contains scripts and documents during the development stage and may be outdated and messy.
-These scripts are unexpected to be called when running the system.

 ## System Architecture
 ![System Architecture for the Household robot](asset/sys_arch.jpg)